The Language Barrier in Malaysia

 The inhabitants of Malaysia are becoming increasingly aware of public health and are taking actions to improve it.
 Things like smoking in public have been made illegal and can result in up to 2 years imprisonment.

-Malaysia is a high risk country for insect spread diseases, especially mosquito-borne ones, such as dengue fever and malaria.
+Malaysia is a high risk country for insect spread diseases, especially mosquito-borne ones, such as Dengue fever and Malaria.
 Both diseases can be extremely debilitating and dangerous, which is why the use of mosquito repellents is strongly recommended.
 You should visit your GP for medical advice against these and research where you’ll be living in Malaysia to see if you’ll be in a high risk region.
 View the Malaria Map of Malaysia

-The standard of healthcare in Malaysia is high, and is constantly evolving to include the latest leading treatments in many specialist areas.
+The standard of healthcare in Malaysia is high, and is constantly evolving to include the latest treatments in many specialist areas.
 Many medical establishments in Malaysia receive internationally recognised accreditation.
-The medical practitioners are also generally highly qualified and received international training in the latest medical techniques and treatment options.
+The medical practitioners are also generally highly qualified and receive international training in the latest medical techniques and treatment options.

-Malaysia has both public and private health care services, both of which are inexpensive compared to western healthcare.
+Malaysia has both public and private health care services, both of which are inexpensive compared to Western healthcare.
 Its major cities are popular locations for medical tourists because of the relatively cheap services and high expertise in specialist medical areas.
-Expats planning on living in Malaysia are encouraged to participate in the Employee Provident Fund (EPF) that allows individuals to save money for future medical services and/or retirement living costs.
+Expats planning on living in Malaysia are encouraged to participate in the Employee Provident Fund (EPF) which allows individuals to save money for future medical services and/or retirement living costs.

 A comprehensive health insurance policy is strongly advised for any British expat looking to live in Malaysia.
-Most British expats living in Malaysia use health insurance to gain access to private medical care.
+Most British expats living in Malaysia choose to use health insurance to gain access to private medical care.
 Although this is more expensive than using public medical care services, it significantly reduces waiting time and provides more in-depth service.

 Driving In Malaysia